leapdao/eth-node-healthcheck/README.md

 # eth-node-healthcheck

 Little http node.js server to run along the ethereum node.
 Node needs to have JSONRPC enabled.
-Returns **503 Service Unavailable** if the last block number on the local node is off by 3 or more blocks from the last block nubmer from Etherscan.
+Returns **503 Service Unavailable** if the last block number on the local node is off by 3 or more blocks from the last block number from Infura node.
 Otherwise returns **200 OK**.

 Supported networks:
-- mainnet
-- rinkeby

 ## Installation